Yusuffrih/PianoBop/README.md

 * As a user, I would like to be able to pick a colour theme for the website

 ### User Requirements
-* Needs to be easy to navigate between the different pages
+* The site needs to be easy to navigate between the different pages via navbar
-* To have a landing page that tells the user what it within the first 3 seconds
+* To have a landing page that tells the user what the page is at a glance
 * To have a well laid out page that is easy to use and understandable
 * To get feedback from the game when I win or lose in a level of the game
 * To be able to see the score throughout the game